-A major complication of delayed teething is that the permanent teeth might develop in a crooked way if the baby teeth develops late.
+A major complication of delayed teething is that the child’s permanent teeth might develop in a crooked way if his teeth develop late as a baby.

-Baby teeth is also required for your baby to be able to chew his food properly.
+Baby teeth are also required for your baby to be able to chew his food properly.
 Inability to chew solid foods is another complication of delayed teething.

-Sometimes, the permanent set of teeth appears along with the delayed baby teeth, causing two rows of teeth.
+Sometimes, the permanent set of teeth appears along with the delayed baby teeth, leading to the baby having two rows of teeth.

-Delayed teething can cause cavities or tooth decay to appear in your child.
+Delayed teething can be a cause for cavities or tooth decay.

-Firstly, make sure that delayed teething does not run in the family.
-If it doesn't, and if your baby is more than a year old, then you should consult a doctor.
-Check for other signs like weight gain (when your baby isn't eating), delayed overall development, abnormal metabolism, and lethargy.
-A lot of people consider late teething a sign of intelligence, but this doesn't necessarily have to be the case.
-Sometimes, children with a high IQ are early bloomers, while at other times, they're late bloomers.
+Firstly, check with your parents and relatives to make sure that delayed teething does not run in the family.
+If it doesn’t, and if your baby is more than a year old, then you should consult a doctor.
+Check for other signs like weight gain (when your baby isn’t eating), delayed overall development, abnormal metabolism, and lethargy.
+A lot of people consider late teething a sign of intelligence, but this doesn’t necessarily have to be the case.
+Sometimes, children with a high IQ are early bloomers, while at other times, they’re late bloomers.

-Baby teeth coming in late can cause you to worry.
-Observe your child, and look for any signs of abnormality like hoarse crying, constipation, or an abnormal heart rate.
-Go through your family history and look for relatives who started teething late.
+Your baby’s teeth coming in late can cause you to worry.
+Observe your child, and look out for any abnormal signs like hoarse crying, constipation, or an abnormal heart rate.
+Go through your family history and keep a note of relatives who started teething late.
 If your response to all of this is in the affirmative, then your child is probably showing signs of delayed teething.
 Consult your doctor if this is the case.

 Also Read: Baby Teething Remedies